stoplightio/spectral/docs/guides/custom-functions.md

       function: "abc"
 ```

-Optionally, if you'd like to validate the data that it passed to abc function before the function gets executed, you can provide a JSON Schema.
+Optionally, if you'd like to validate the function options, you can provide a JSON Schema.
 You can do it as follows

 ```yaml